-When you need LGBT estate planning in the greater Los Angeles area, give us a call at (310) 677-9787.
+When you need LGBTQ estate planning in the greater Los Angeles area, give us a call at (310) 677-9787.
 Our legal team will work closely with you to create a one-of-a-kind estate plan which specifically is targeted towards accomplishing your goals and meeting your needs.
 We can also provide answers to some of the general questions you may have including:

-The specific process of LGBT estate planning will vary depending upon your family situation, your marital status, and the specific concerns you have about the future.
+The specific process of LGBTQ estate planning will vary depending upon your family situation, your marital status, and the specific concerns you have about the future.
 Some of the issues which Collins Law Group may help you to address include:

 - The creation of a last will and testament.
 This can be important to name a guardian for a minor child, which is essential if you have non-biological children in your family who have not been formally adopted.

 - Funeral planning.
 Many people who are transgender with non-supportive family members are concerned about whether their true gender identity will be used on headstones, and in memorials or obituaries.
 You can create an advanced plan to ensure you are remembered as you wish to be remembered.

 - Incapacity planning.
 You can create a detailed plan for who will make healthcare choices for you and for how all of your assets will be managed if you cannot speak up for yourself or manage your own affairs.
 This can be especially important if you want a partner to make health choices and you are not married to your partner.

 - Estate planning.
 Your estate plan should make provisions to leave money to the people and causes that you care about.
 If you have a partner and you have not married, creating a comprehensive estate plan is especially important to facilitate the transfer of assets and to reduce the potential that estate taxes will be assessed.